BrokenSource/DepthFlow/Website/easy/examples.md

     <img class="screenshot" src="https://github.com/user-attachments/assets/2785bd7c-97b1-45c7-b890-4ed48a556dfd">
 </div>

-!!! note "**Important**: The usage differs slightly between executable releases and others"
-    When double clicking binaries, you've already implicitly ran this first `depthflow` entry point, in fact, this is equivalent to running `.\depthflow-windows-latest.exe` on a terminal.
-Any further commands inside the **interactive prompt** doesn't need it.
-For example, `depthflow gradio --share` becomes `gradio --share`!

 You can run any of the commands above plus `#!ps --help` to list all options for that command.

 For example, `depthflow gradio --help` will show all options for the web interface, running `depthflow --help` will show all CLI options (as is the default command).